StatStud/book-club/content/posts/power-versus-force.md

 The key to joy is unconditional kindness to all life, including one's own, which we refer to as compassion.

 ## Chapter 3: Test Results and Interpretation

+## Summary

+## Notes

+A person's level of consciousness are always mixed; they may operate at one level in a given area of life and on quite another level in another area, but their overall level of consciousness is the sum total effect of these various levels.

+### Energy Level 20: Shame

+Shame is perilously proximate to death, prone to physical illness, and often found with isolation.
+Shame-based personality is that of shy, withdrawn, and introverted.

+The behavior of people whose consciousness is only in the 20s is dangerous; they're prone to hallucinations and paranoia with a high risk for neurosis.

+Shame-based individuals compensate with perfectionism and rigidity, becoming driven and intolerant.

+### Energy Level 30: Guilt

+Masochism and victim hood are the common personality traits.

+Guilt-domination results in a preoccupation with "sin"; either acting out their own guilt of sin or projecting it onto others.

+Capital punishment is an example of how killing gratifies a guilt-ridden populace.

+### Energy Level 50: Apathy

+This is the level of homelessness and the derelicts of society, characterized by poverty, despair, and hopelessness from a state of helplessness.
+It's victims are needy and lack not only resources, but the energy to avail themselves of what they may be available.

+The world and future appear bleak.

+Without the will to live, the hopeless stare blankly, unresponsive to stimuli; death through passive suicide.

+Society lacks sufficient motivation to be of any real help to individuals at this level because they're seen as drains of resources.

+Apathy is the level of the abandonment of hope.

+### Energy Level 75: Grief

+In grief, one sees sadness everywhere.

+This is the level of sadness, loss, and despondency characterized by a life of constant regret and depression; it's the level of habitual losers and chronic gamblers who accept failure as part of their lifestyle, often resulting in loss of jobs, friends, family, and opportunity.

+### Energy Level 100: Fear

+Fear of danger is healthy, and a lot more energy is available.

+Fear runs much of the world, spurring on endless activity.

+Because it takes energy to rise above fear, those who are "stuck" at this level are unable to reach a higher level unaided.
+Thus, the fearful seek strong leaders who appear to have conquered their own fears to lead them out of its slavery.

+### Energy Level 125: Desire

+Even more energy is available at this level.
+Desire motivates vast areas of human activity, especially the economy.
+Desire moves us to expend great effort to achieve goals or obtain rewards.

+The desire for money, prestige, or power runs the lives of many of those who have risen above fear as their predominant life motif.

+Desire is also the level of addiction, wherein it becomes a craving more important than life itself.

+Desire has to do with accumulation and greed.

+### Energy Level 150: Anger

+Anger can lead to either constructive or destructive action.

+Anger can be a fulcrum by which the oppressed are eventually catapulted to freedom.

+Anger can also manifest itself as resentment and revenge, thereby becoming volatile and dangerous.

+Since anger stems from frustrated wants, it's based on the energy level field below it.
+Frustration results from exaggerating the importance of desires.

+### Energy Level 175: Pride

+At a calibration of 175, pride has enough energy to run the United States Marine Corps.

+In contrast to the lower energy fields, people feel positive as they reach this level.

+But, it's under the threshold of 200 because "pride goeth before a fall"; pride is defensive and vulnerable because it's dependent upon external conditions, without which it can suddenly revert to a lower level.

+The inflated ego is, for example, a vulnerable spot.
+Pride remains weak because it can be knocked off its pedestal back to shame, which in turn is the threat that fires the fear of loss and pride.

+### Energy Level 200: COURAGE!

+Power finally appears.

+All participants at energy levels below 200 go weak, but everyone goes strong in response to the life-supporting fields above 200.

+**COURAGE** is the critical line that distinguishes between positive and negative influences in life.

+**COURAGE** is the zone of exploration, accomplishment, fortitude, and determination.

+At the levels below **COURAGE**, the world is seen as hopeless, sad, frightening, or frustrating.
+But upon attaining **COURAGE** life is seen to be exciting, challenging, stimulating, and rewarding.

+**COURAGE** implies the willingness to try new things and deal with the changes and challenges of life.

+With **COURAGE** the person has the energy to learn new job skills.
+Growth and education become attainable goals. **COURAGE** is the capacity to face fears or character defects and to grow despite them.

+People at this level put back into the world as much energy as they take; at lower levels, populations as well as individuals drain energy from society without reciprocating.

+### Energy Level 250: Neutrality

+Neutrality seeks to remove the barriers of overprotection and polarizing divisions by seeking to remain open; the neutral condition allows for flexibility and nonjudgmental, realistic appraisals of problems.

+To be neutral means to be relatively detached to outcomes; not getting one's way is no longer experienced as defeating, frightening, or frustrating.

+A person who is neutral will say, "Well, if I don't get this job, then I'll just get another".

+This is the beginning of **inner strength**; sensing one's power, one isn't easily intimidated or driven to prove anything.

+It's the world view that, in spite of the ups and downs of life, things will basically be okay, if one can surf the waves of chaos.

+People at this level are easy to get along with and safe to be around and associate with because they're not interested in conflict, competition, or guilt; they're comfortable and basically undisturbed emotionally.

+These people recognize and value freedom, and thus are difficult to control.

+### Energy Level 310: Willingness

+At the neutral level, jobs are done adequately, but at the level of willingness, work is done well and success in all endeavors is common.

+Willingness implies that one has overcome inner resistance to life and is committed to participation.
+People who are willing are genuinely friendly, and social and economic success is abundant for them.

+### Energy Level 350: Acceptance

 ## Chapter 4: Levels of Human Consciousness